Josef-Friedrich/mscxyz/README.rst

       - Lyricis

   optional arguments:
     -h, --help   show this help message and exit
+    -c, --clean  Clean the meta data.
-    -j, --json  Additionally write the metadata to a json file.
+    -j, --json   Additionally write the meta data to a json file.
     -s, --show   Show all metadata.

 mscx-manager lyrics